GOLDFISH CARE & BASICS; Filtration, Chemistry, More

 For young or weak goldfish I recommend Spirulina 20 flake food as PART of their diet along with quality pellets such as the top notch AquaMaster Ultra Premium Goldfish Food, Sanyu Goldfish Pellets, Hikari Gold, Pro Gold, or other high quality pelleted goldfish foods for adult and sub-adult goldfish.

-For more information about proper fish feeding, see this article:
+For more information about proper fish feeding, see these articles:

 DISEASE PREVENTION:I will not go into depth in this article about disease prevention other to say that the old adage of “an ounce of prevention is worth a pound of cure” is very true for goldfish (and all fish).
 I personally have resisted adding disease charts as these proliferate all over the internet, many are very “cookie cutter” in their descriptions.
 I feel first understanding prevention methods followed then by a knowledge of antibiotics, chemical treatments, and organic treatments will go much further in treatment and disease prevention than a disease chart that has a one size fits all approach.

-For Disease Prevention, please read this article: "Aquatic Disease Prevention"
+For Disease Prevention, this is a MUST READ article:

 BASIC BREEDING:Sexing goldfish is very difficult before they reach sexual maturity.